allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 Error marker is placed within the helper method when the test fails.
 This is not a big problem when the helper is used only once, but we'll be using it multiple times in our test methods.

 Thankfully this is easy to fix.
-Every assert method takes two additional parameters, which tell XCode from where in the source file the assert comes.
+Every assert method takes two additional parameters, which tell Xcode from where in the source file the assert comes.
 We'll use those parameters to place the error marker in our test function.

 Let's improve our helpers: